ricsanfre/pi-cluster/docs/_docs/ingress_controller.md

 In case that the backend does not provide authentication/autherization functionality (i.e: longhorn ui), Traefik can be configured to provide HTTP authentication mechanism (basic authentication, digest and forward authentication).

-Traefik's [Basic Auth Middleware](https://doc.traefik.io/traefik/middlewares/http/basicauth/) for providing basic auth HTTP authentication.
+Traefik's [Basic Auth Middleware](https://doc.traefik.io/traefik/middlewares/http/basicauth/) can be used for providing basic auth HTTP authentication.

 ### Configuring Secret for basic Authentication